algosup/2024-2025-project-3-quickest-path-team-4/technicalSpecifications/technicalSpecifications.md

 #### Heuristics

 We prioritize speed over precision, meaning we may use heuristics (an approximation of calculus that can be interpreted as "good enough").
-However, the returned path should not exceed the shortest path duration by more than 10%.
+However, the returned path should not exceed the shortest path duration by more than **10%**.

 ### Data Integrity Verification

-Verify whether the graph is a [Directed Acyclic Graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph) free of loops.
+- Verify whether the graph is a [Directed Acyclic Graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph) free of loops.

-Verify that the graph is fully connected and allows navigating between two landmarks.
+- Verify that the graph is fully connected and allows navigating between two landmarks.

 Checks can be performed using a programming language other than C++, though we will use C++ as well to stay uniform.

 ### Expected Deliverables

-1. C++ Source Code: This should include comments and clear documentation.
+1. **C++ Source Code**: This should include comments and clear documentation.
 The code should only use libraries from the STL and those required for the web server.
-2. Time and Space Complexity: Big O notation for the main algorithms.
+2. **Time and Space Complexity**: Big O notation for the main algorithms.
-3. REST API Implementation: Demonstrating the ability to handle multiple formats (XML and JSON).
+3. **REST API Implementation**: Demonstrating the ability to handle multiple formats (XML and JSON).
-4. Test Suite: Tests to validate correctness, performance, and compliance with the 10% approximation rule.
+4. **Test Suite**: Tests to validate correctness, performance, and compliance with the 10% approximation rule.
-5. Data Validation Tool: A utility to verify the integrity of the provided CSV file.
+5. **Data Validation Tool**: A utility to verify the integrity of the provided CSV file.

 ## Development Environment